objectionary/news.eolang.org/_posts/2022/08/2022-08-31-new-while-dataization-result.md

         x
 ```

-And in this case, the result of condition `x.lt 6` was never `TRUE`, that's why the result
+And in this case, the result of the condition `x.lt 6` was never `TRUE`, that's why the result
-of dataization `when-false` object is `FALSE`:
+of dataization of the `when-false` object is `FALSE`:
 ```
 [] > when-false
   memory 10 > x